-- 3.15 Board members shall not engage in conduct that would discredit or compromise the integrity of the Board during meetings of the Board or at any other time. - 3.16 Board members shall not make allegations of misconduct and/or a breach of this Code of Conduct that are trivial, frivolous, vexatious, in bad faith or vindictive in nature against another member of the Board. - 3.17 When expressing individual views, Board members shall respect the differing points of view of other Board members, staff, students and the public. - 3.18 Board members shall, at all times, act with decorum and shall be respectful of other Board members, staff, students and the public.
+- 3.15 Board Members shall not engage in conduct that would discredit or compromise the integrity of the Board during meetings of the Board or at any other time. - 3.16 Board Members shall not make allegations of misconduct and/or a breach of this Code of Conduct that are trivial, frivolous, vexatious, in bad faith, or vindictive in nature against another member of the Board. - 3.17 When expressing individual views, Board members shall respect the differing points of view of other Board members, staff, students and the public. - 3.18 Board members shall, at all times, act with decorum and shall be respectful of other Board members, staff, students and the public. - 3.19 All Board members shall endeavour to work with other Board members, staff of the Board, community volunteers, and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All members of the Board have a duty to treat members of the public, one another, and staff members respectfully and without abuse, bullying or intimidation, and to ensure that the work environment is free from discrimination and harassment.
+This provision applies to all forms of written and oral communication, including via social media. - 3.21 All Board Members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School District Code of Conduct, and Policy P.009.
+HR: Respectful Workplace (Harassment Prevention), and Policy P.147 GOV Human Rights. - 3.22 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace.

-- 3.19 All Board members shall endeavour to work with other Board members, staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School District Code of Conduct, and Policy P.009.HR: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 All Board members shall make every effort to resolve conflict should it arise, by raising their concerns directly with the other Board member.
+3.23 All Board Members shall make every effort to resolve conflict, should it arise, by raising their concerns directly with the other Board Member.